waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Next Target:** Lt.
 Surge in Vermilion City.
 - **Plan:**
   1. Exit Cerulean Gym and fly to the Pokemon Center to heal.
-  2. Fly to Cerulean City and test the assumption that Officer Jenny is still blocking the path to Route 9.
+  2. Confirmed Officer Jenny still blocks the path to Route 9 after Misty's rematch.
   3. Fly to Vermilion City to challenge Lt.
 Surge.

 # IV.
 Custom Tools & Agents